 Step 2 – 70% of adults vaccinated with one dose, 20% fully vaccinated:

-Before this step can begin, 70 per cent of Ontario adults need to have received at least one dose, and 20 per cent need to have received both doses.
+The province required that 70 per cent of Ontario adults have received at least one dose, and 20 per cent need to have received both doses.

-Indoor cinemas will be closed but outdoor cinemas can open with some restrictions.
-As for performing arts centres, they will be closed indoors with the exception of rehearsing or performing a broadcasted event.
-All outdoor performing centres can open with some capacity restrictions.
+As for performing arts centres, they stayed closed indoors with the exception of rehearsing or performing a broadcasted event.
+All outdoor performing centres opened with some capacity restrictions.

-Outdoor fitness classes and personal training will be allowed to have 25 people maximum.
+Outdoor fitness classes and personal training are allowed to have 25 people maximum.